Freely Downloadable Data Sets Updated Daily

 Download Full Dataset (.xlsx)

 Sample.
-This weekly time series has 3,050 records.
-The series covers the time span stretching from January 1967 to July 2025.
+This weekly series has 3,071 records.
+The period covered by the series extends from January 1967 to November 2025.

 Latest values